EastLink (Melbourne): Shared path

 For those using the trail, substantial deviations from EastLink must be taken into account in travel times as the shared path does not follow the freeway in many cases as existing trails were joined up to the trails specifically built during the construction of the road.
 This has led to some very twisty sections of trail and in some cases, detours of over 3 km from the EastLink.

-Accidents

-On 18 February 2010, at 3.15 pm, a semi-trailer lost control on the north-bound side of the tollway, 300m from the Wellington Rd exit.
-The truck crossed the road and crashed through the median safety barrier, before crashing into a large pylon holding up a road sign gantry.
-The truck exploded into flames and the driver was killed.
-The tollway was closed in both directions, the first time since the road opened, between the Monash Freeway and Ferntree Gully Road.
-It remained closed until the early hours of the following morning so police could conduct an investigation and ConnectEast could carry out repairs to make the road safe to reopen.
-The police report is yet to be finalised.